xsaveopt/clip-compress/README.md

 ## Configuration

 Everything is configured from the tray: right-click the icon and choose **Settings…**.
-Pick the source and output folders, the encoding mode, and toggles for deleting originals, finish notifications, and start-at-login.
-Settings are saved automatically and applied live.
+Pick the source and output folders, the target video bitrate (kbps), and toggles for deleting originals, finish notifications, and start-at-login.
+Settings are saved on **Save** and applied live.
 Use **Pause** in the tray menu to stop processing temporarily.

 ## Encoding

 All encoding is hardware-accelerated through NVIDIA NVENC.
-The codec is chosen by **Auto** (default) — it probes your GPU and picks the best encoder that works — or you can pin one in Settings:
+The codec is chosen automatically — it probes your GPU and picks the best encoder that works, trying AV1 → HEVC → H.264 in order:

 | Codec | GPU | Container | Audio |
 | ----- | --- | --------- | ----- |